MosesCN/mosescn.github.io/README.md

 ### Manual Deployment
 Jekyll generates your static site to the `_site` directory by default.
 You can transfer the contents of this directory to almost any hosting provider to get your site live.
 [Here][jekyll-manual-deployment] are some manual ways of achieving this.

-## :hearts: Share the Love
-I've put a lot of time and effort into making **BYR-Navi** awesome.
-If you love it, you can buy me a coffee.
-Every cup helps!
-I promise it will be a good investment.

-Donate [here][donate].

 ## :rocket: Powered by
 - [Fomantic UI][fomantic]